graphcore/examples/code_examples/tensorflow/kernel_benchmarks/README.md

 ### Prepare the environment

-  Install the `poplar-sdk` following the README provided.
-Make sure to source the `enable.sh` scripts for poplar, gc_drivers (if running on hardware) and popART, and activate a Python virtualenv with gc_tensorflow installed.
+  Install the Poplar SDK following the instructions in the Getting Started guide for your IPU system.
+Make sure to source the `enable.sh` scripts for poplar and popART, and activate a Python virtualenv with gc_tensorflow installed.

 ### Run the programs